A Little Boogie Woogie in the Back of My Mind

-"A Little Boogie Woogie in the Back of My Mind" is a song by the English glam rock singer Gary Glitter, released in June 1977 as a single from his album Silver Star.
+"A Little Boogie Woogie in the Back of My Mind" is a song by the English glam rock singer Gary Glitter, released in June 1977 as a single from his fourth studio album Silver Star.
 Glitter declared himself bankrupt in 1977 after this single and "It Takes All Night Long", both Top 40 hits, failed to improve his financial situation.